niahoo/cookie-converter/README.md

 ### Install

-[Download the repository](https://github.com/niahoo/cookie-converter/archive/master.zip) and include the scripts in your page.
+[Download the repository](https://github.com/niahoo/cookie-converter/archive/master.zip) and include the scripts from the `dist` directory in your page.

 ```html
 <script src="cookie-converter.js" type="text/javascript" charset="utf-8"></script>